National University, Bangladesh: Organization

-It is a postgraduate teaching and research university as well as an affiliating university.
+It is an undergraduate, postgraduate teaching and research university as well as an affiliating university.
 It is state-run and public.
 The university has a school and a centre.
 It has established institutes that provide courses leading to MPhil and PhD degrees.

-The Institute of Humanities and Social Sciences (IHS) was introduced in 1997 to offer two-year M.Phil. following modern American credit hour and semester system including course work, two-month internship and thesis guided by a supervisor.
+The Institute of Humanities and Social Sciences (IHS) was established in 1997 to offer a two-year MPhil program based on a modern American-style credit hour and semester system, which includes coursework, a two-month internship, and a thesis supervised by a faculty member.
 The M.Phil. is an interdisciplinary degree which is intensive enough to help the students to pursue PhD courses.
 The course is open to faculty members who are employed at universities and colleges.

 Four more institutes – the Institute of Liberation and Bangladesh Studies (ILBS), Institute of National Science (INS), Institute of Life Sciences (ILS), and Institute of Business and Management Studies (IBMS) – have all the formalities complete toward their constitutions and are soon to provide higher courses related to science, needs of life, and national heritage.

 Very few of the teachers teaching at honours and masters level have higher training.
 The training programme of the university is designed to augment the knowledge of the college teachers, enhance their skill in teaching and get them an exposure to higher ideas.
 Eminent educationists and scholars of the country are associated with the academic programmes provided on campus.